Kartaverse/Kartaverse-for-Houdini/docs/README.md

 -------------------------

+All trademarks, logos, and brand names are the property of their respective owners.

 Kartaverse/KartaVR is (C) Copyright Andrew Hazelden 2014-2024.
 All rights reserved.
 KartaVR was formerly known as the "Domemaster Fusion Macros".